 The rock in autumn colours

-He told his workers that the rock could stay on the plot, as it was not in anybody's way.
-And the plans of blowing up the rock were abandoned.
+He told his workers that the rock could stay on the plot because it was not in anyone's way.
+And plans to blow up the rock were abandoned.

 Þorbjörn told this story to Árni Óla, so this was firsthand.